Bulk add or modify work items with Excel

 Web portal and Excel access

-While you can't open a query from the web portal, you can open the query from Excel.
 To use Excel, you must get the Team Foundation add-in, which installs when you install Visual Studio or Team Explorer.
 If you don't have one of these versions installed, install it now.
 You can install Visual Studio Community for free.

 Once you've installed Visual Studio, open Excel and look for the Team ribbon.